 We were lucky.
 We found our wave and rode it out.
 Most of us were able to buy homes, find careers, create families, and retire in comfort, too.
 Workers at auto factories in Michigan were well-paid, and often owned second homes (lake homes, at that!).
 Many companies offered pensions, too, and matched retirement investments.

-We cannot conceive the realities and disappointments “young people today” face: Robotics and automated assembly lines; the gig economy (where no benefits nor health insurance are offered, let alone pensions); recessions just when they would have reached higher income levels, etc. I had an apartment and a car while making not much above minimum wage in the early ‘70’s.
+We cannot conceive the realities and disappointments “young people today” face: Robotics and automated assembly lines; the gig economy (where neither benefits nor health insurance are offered, let alone pensions); recessions just when they would have reached higher income levels, etc. I had an apartment and a car while making not much above minimum wage in the early ‘70’s.
 Today, minimum wage is a little over $7/hour, though many states are higher.
 Yet, one estimate is that if that had been adjusted over the years for inflation/purchase power, it would be closer to $11-$22/hour.
 The official federal poverty level income is just over $25,000 for a family of four.
 A family would need 3-4 jobs to jump that financial strata.

 Gah!
 I’ve actually overwhelmed myself researching these facets of the generation gap.
 Thank you for bearing with me!

 My sole point today is to show how even a few major insights can help us change our attitude towards millennials:

 Every generation criticizes the newer ones.
 Every generation is told “they are doing it wrong”.
 And that creates assumptions, grudges, resentment and lack of connection among us all.
 How will younger people even connect with our art when they know we already feel they are “less than”?